rcrowder/EncodingSpecificityPrinciple/Theory.md

 Outer hair cells on the other hand boost the mechanical signal by using electromechanical feedback, a frequency specific boost and unmyelinated.

 Outer middle ear processing (PCP) can be approximated with 2nd order Butterworth filter?
-(Lf 450 Hz, Hf 8000 Hz)
+(Lf 450 Hz, Hf 8000 Hz).
+Need PCP for spatial locationing of sound (horizontal and vertical calculated in seperate neuronal clusters).

 The basilar membrane of the cochlea is tonotopic.
 Location of middle ectosylvian gyrus, and tonotopic organization in approx. dorsoventrally across the gyrus.